TheMofaDe/DotNetHelper.Serialization.Abstractions/README.md

 # DotNetHelper.Serialization.Abstractions

-#### *DotNetHelper.Serialization.Abstractions is simply a serializer and deserializer contract and with a implementation of a binary serializer*
+#### *DotNetHelper.Serialization.Abstractions is a lightweight serialization library.
+One serializer/deserializer interface.
+This library come with an ISerializer interface and an implementation of a binary serializer*

 || [**Documentation**][Docs] • [**API**][Docs-API] • [**Tutorials**][Docs-Tutorials] ||  [**Change Log**][Changelogs] • || [**View on Github**][Github]||